Club Q owner says he’s had to practically make bar ‘bulletproof’ ahead of re-opening

 "We received hundreds of emails — hundreds of emails — that our heroes had stopped God's work, and that there should have been more people killed in this club," he said.

 Mr Haynes said it took him 10 days to decide whether or not he would re-open.
-He ultimately decided that he would, in the same location, thanks in part to the swell of support he found from the Colorado Springs community.
+He ultimately decided that he would re-open, in the same location, thanks in part to the swell of support he found from the Colorado Springs community.

 He said immediately after the shooting, the city's chief of police put in place "an army of people to start supporting us, as a community to start supporting our victims and the rest of the community."